Classes begin quarterly

 - Perform Python programming along with Bash and scripting.

-- Conduct vulnerability assessments using tools like Metasploit to profile an application for vulnerabilities, and then exploit those vulnerabilities.
+- Conduct vulnerability assessments, using tools like Metasploit, to profile application vulnerabilities, exploit them, and surface them for remediation.

 What You Can Expect in Your Cybersecurity Program

 It’s your first day of class.
 What can you expect in the upcoming weeks?

 Georgia Tech Cyber and Network Security Boot Camp allows you to balance your cybersecurity coursework with your full-time job, college classes, or personal commitments.
 Attend classes three days a week and work through a project-based curriculum in an engaging and interactive environment.
 You’ll be able to attend class from anywhere and collaborate with your online cohort of classmates on real-world projects.